Temporary event notices

 Where to send your application

-If sending by post or hand delivering, two copies, together with payment (by cheque) the address is:
+If sending by post or hand delivering, 2 copies, together with payment (by cheque) the address is:

 A third copy must be sent to the police at: